-A PhD is the most advanced form of postgraduate study.
-It is awarded on the successful completion of supervised research, verbal examination and final thesis.
+A PhD is awarded on the successful completion of supervised research, verbal examination and final thesis.
 While an MPhil has less scope and complexity, it requires similar training and research, and is assessed by the submission of a thesis.

-You will study alongside academic experts and will be assigned two supervisors appropriate to your field.
-Full-time students meet with their supervisors at least 10 times each year, while part-time students meet with them at least six times in the same period.
+Full-time students should aim to meet with their supervisors at least 10 times each year.
+This would be at least six times in the same period for part-time students.

 Confirmation of status review